When bytes

 #java / May 27, 2018 / 10 min

 I have to admit, that when I first saw Project Lombok few years ago it was quite odd to me.
 The whole “annotation thing” and code pieces appearing “magically” inside the classes made me skeptical.
 A few years later, I’m now a fan of using Lombok in my Java projects for many reasons.
 Not all of its users know, that Lombok has more than just reducing the boilerplate code to offer.
+Let’s take a look at what’s behind its magic and what could you benefit from adding it to your projects.
+Instead of making a hello world example using features like @Getter, @Setter or @Builder, this post is focused on some more complex concepts behind Lombok.

 Read the article